pixie-io/docs.px.dev/content/en/01-about-pixie/04-faq.md

 If specific services / requests are missing, it is possible that Pixie doesn't support the encryption library used by that service.
 You can see the list of encryption libraries supported by Pixie [here](/about-pixie/data-sources/).

-### Why can’t I see data after enabling Data Isolation Mode?
+#### Why can’t I see data after enabling Data Isolation Mode?

 In [Data Isolation Mode](/reference/admin/data-transfer-mode/) Pixie doesn’t use a reverse proxy.
 Instead, the UI directly connects to the cluster using HTTP/2.
 Make sure that you have the correct firewall rules to allow this.
 The Cloud Connector will need to talk to Pixie cloud, but others can be blocked.

-### Why can’t I see application profiles / flamegraphs for my pod / node?
+#### Why can’t I see application profiles / flamegraphs for my pod / node?

 Continuous profiling currently only supports Go/C++/Rust.
 The [Roadmap](/about-pixie/roadmap) contains plans to expand this support to Java, Ruby, Python, etc.

-### Why is the vizier-pem pod’s memory increasing?
+#### Why is the pem pod’s memory increasing?

 This is expected behavior.
-Pixie stores the data it collects in-memory on the nodes in your cluster; data is not sent to any centralized backend cloud outside of the cluster.
+Pixie stores the data it collects in-memory on the nodes in the cluster; data is not sent to any centralized backend outside of the cluster.
 So what you are observing is simply the data that it is collecting.

-Pixie has a 2GiB memory requirement per node.
-This limit can be configured with the `--pemMemoryLimit` flag when deploying Pixie with the CLI/Helm.
-We do not recommend using a value less than 2GiB.
+By default, the PEM has a 2GiB memory usage limit.
+This limit can be configured with the `--pemMemoryLimit` flag when deploying with the CLI/Helm (we do not recommend using a value less than 2Gi).

-### Troubleshooting Pixie tracepoint scripts
+#### Troubleshooting Pixie tracepoint scripts

 *I’m not seeing any data for my distributed bpftrace script.*